List of maglev train proposals: Chūō Shinkansen

-Tokyo – Osaka: On May 27, 2011, the Transport Minister of Japan approved the Chūō Shinkansen maglev line, connecting Tokyo to Osaka and expanding off of the existing test track in Yamanashi prefecture.
-Construction began in 2014 with the first segment from Tokyo to Nagoya to be completed by 2027.
-The second segment from Nagoya to Osaka is expected to be completed by 2045.
-The 550 km-line will have a top operating speed of 500 km/h and a travel time between Tokyo and Osaka of just 67 minutes.
+On May 27, 2011, the Transport Minister of Japan approved the Chūō Shinkansen maglev line, connecting Tokyo to Osaka by extending the existing Yamanashi test track.
+Construction began in 2014, with the first segment from Tokyo to Nagoya an expected to open by 2027.
+However, by 2026 the opening had been delayed to 2035 at the earliest.
+The second segment from Nagoya to Osaka was planned to be completed by 2045, but was later brought forward to 2037 with a loan from the Japanese government.
+The line will have a top operating speed of 500 km/h, taking just 40 minutes to cover the 285.6 km/h distance between Tokyo and Nagoya.
+Once the full line is complete, the 438.0 km trip between Tokyo and Osaka is expected to take just 67 minutes.